sequana/mapper/README.rst

 ========= ====================================================================
 Version   Description
 ========= ====================================================================
-0.8.13    * add the thread option in minimap2 case
+0.9.0     * fix issue with logger and increments requirements
-0.8.12    * factorise multiqc rule
+          * add new option --pacbio to automatically set the options for pacbio data (-x map-pb and readtag set to None) 0.8.13    * add the thread option in minimap2 case 0.8.12    * factorise multiqc rule
 0.8.11    * Implemente the --from-project option and new framework